-Hathras gangrape protests: Bhim Army chief to reach India Gate at 5 pm today amid ban on gathering
+Hathras gangrape: Police push Derek O’Brien to the ground, stop TMC workers from entering village

 1.18 pm: Trinamool Congress leader Pratima Mondal says the police misbehaved with the politicians and baton charged them, ANI reports.
 “We were going to meet her family but there were not allowing us,” she adds.
 “When we insisted, the women Police personnel pulled at our blouses and lathi-charged at our MP Pratima Mondal.
 She fell down.
 The male police officers touched her.
 This is shameful.”

-1.18 pm: The TMC MPs allege they were just 1.5 km away from the woman’s house, when police personnel, NDTV reports .
+1.18 pm: The TMC MPs allege they were just 1.5 km away from the woman’s house, NDTV reports .
 Photos and videos showed police personnel roughing up the politicians.
-Derek O’Brien was allegedly pushed to the ground during an altercation with the police.

 1.17 pm: A delegation of Trinamool Congress MPs, including Derek O’Brien, Kakoli Ghosh Dastidar and Pratima Mondalhave, were stopped by the Uttar Pradesh Police at the Hathras border, as they attempted to make their way to the village of a young Dalit woman who died after she was gangraped by four men from the Thakur community, The Indian Express reports.